SuperT457/telegram-log-monitor/README.md

 - To reduce notifcation quantity and noise, the script filter only for specific URIs, considered more critical;
 - For a new IP, geographical information are retrieved using ipinfo.io APIs, while those already checked are stored in a cache, implemented with a dictionary;
 - At the end of the loop, telegram APIs are used to alert the user with a message containg all the recent accesses;
+- This script generates logs for information and errors.
+If the users has sufficient privileges, the ouput log file will be automatically created in`/var/log/telegram-log-monitor.log`, otherwise it'll be stored in `~/.local/shre/telegram-log-monitor.log`.

 ## Requirements
 - python 3.10+